Freskin: Issue

-Freskin probably had only one son, William.
+Rupert Ferguson claims that Freskin married a woman claiming descent from the old Picto-Moravian royal dynasty as a means of legitimising his claim to the lands he had been granted.
+He probably had only one son, William.
 It is sometimes said that he had two others, Hugh and Andrew, but these may in fact have been sons of William.
 William inherited his father's lands and took the name de Moravia, or "of Moray" in English.
 The Moray or Murray family became prolific in Scotland, and their chief now holds the title Duke of Atholl.
 Hugh, one of William's sons, acquired a large tract of land in Sutherland.
 His son, William, took the surname Sutherland, and was created Earl of that region in the 1230s, a title which is still held by his descendants today.

 The connection between the Murrays and Sutherlands is shown by the similarity of their arms: the Murrays bear azure, three stars argent and the Sutherlands bear gules, three stars or.

 The Douglas connection

 It is also quite possible that the house of Douglas descends from Freskin's family.
 Bricius de Douglas, son of William, Lord of Douglas, became Bishop of Moray in 1203.
 A man named Freskin of Kerdal is found amongst the benefactors of Spynie Cathedral, and Bricius refers to him as his uncle.
-The parentage of Freskin of Kerdal is not known, but he was undoubtedly a descendant of the original Freskin.
+The parentage of Freskin of Kerdal is not known, but he was likely a descendant (possibly a grandson) of the original Freskin.
 The connection is further supported by the similarity of the families' arms: both bear three silver stars on blue, in varying arrangements.
 Belief in the common descent of the Murrays and Douglases was certainly extant in the early 15th century: